OptimalBits/redbird/README.md

 ##Cluster support
 Redbird support automatic support for node cluster.
-Just specify in the options object the number of processes that you want redbird to use.
+Just specify in the options object the number of processes that you want Redbird to use.
 Redbird will automatically re-start any thread thay may crash automatically, increasing even more its reliability.

 ```js